 A proposal checklist must be submitted along with the proposal.
 This checklist contains items that should be verified prior to submission of the proposal.
-This should result in more complete proposals.
 The checklist must be completed by the Principal Investigator listed for the proposal.
 The checklist must be included in the project proposal.
 The Proposal Checklist is included in Attachment C.

-Green boxes in the checklist indicate items that must be marked.
+Light grey boxes in the checklist indicate items that must be marked.
 Appropriate responses for green boxes are 'Y' or 'NA'.

-Grey boxes do not need to be completed.
+Dark grey boxes do not need to be completed.

-The Overall Proposal column indicates items that must be completed (items in green) for all proposals.
-The Objectives columns list items that must be completed (items in green) for any objectives that are included in the proposal.
+The Overall Proposal column indicates items that must be completed (items in light grey) for all proposals.
+The Objectives columns list items that must be completed (items in light grey) for any objectives that are included in the proposal.